riverty logo

 Redirecting Customers

-The response to an authorization request directed at the Hosted Checkout endpoint will result in a response with a "redirectUrl".
+The response to an authorization request will result in a response with a "redirectUrl".

 The partner or merchant is responsible for directing the consumer to this "redirectUrl" and to include a value "merchantUrl" in the payment request.
 The "merchantUrl" serves as the destination URL where the customer will be redirected to after completing the payment process.